lachlan-ibm/verify_access_autoconf/doc/webseal.rst

 API Access Control
 ==================
 Properties to configure an API Authorization Server.
-An API authoriztation server typically defines one or more resource servers which have authentication requirements to permit access.
+An API authorization server typically defines one or more resource servers which have authentication requirements to permit access.
 This section can also be used to configure Cross-Origin Resource Sharing (CORS) policies.